Identity document: Australia

 Australia does not have a national identity card.
 Instead, various identity documents are used or required to prove a person's identity, whether for government or commercial purposes.

 Currently, driver licences and photo cards, both issued by the states and territories, are the most widely used personal identification documents in Australia.
 Additionally, the Australia Post Keypass identity card, issued by Australia Post, can be used by people who do not have an Australian drivers licence or an Australian state and territory issued identity photo card.

 Photo cards are also called "Proof of Age Cards" or similar and can be issued to people as another type of identity.
 Identification indicating age is commonly required to purchase alcohol and tobacco and to enter nightclubs and gambling venues.

 Other important identity documents include a passport, an official birth certificate, an official marriage certificate, cards issued by government agencies (typically social security cards), some cards issued by commercial organisations (e.g., a debit or credit card), and utility accounts.
 Often, some combination of identity documents is required, such as an identity document linking a name, photograph and signature (typically photo-ID in the form of a driver licence or passport), evidence of operating in the community, and evidence of a current residential address.

 New alcohol laws in the state of Queensland require some Brisbane-based pubs and bars to scan ID documents against a database of people who should be denied alcohol, for which foreign passports and driver's licences are not valid.

+Marshall Islands

+An "Identification Card" seems to exists among citizens of the Marshall Islands, but little information is found on these documents.